 The Journey Comes to an End

-The events from past three months, starting with the bankruptcy of the parent company and collective dismissals meant the beginning of our end.
+The events of the past three months, starting with the bankruptcy of the parent company and collective dismissals, meant the beginning of our end.
+They need to know what is Company Insolvency and how a practitioner will help them.
 My colleague, the R&D Project Manager, announced today he will resign.
-After him, others and others have followed.
+After him, others and others have followed

 In this tumult, there are still people that work with great dedication, proving true professionalism.
 People resigns and behind them remains a great void.
 It’s a matter of time until all the “Pirates” will leave and the company’s engine will stop (term “pirates” was given to R&D programmers had become rebellious and insubordinate to their superiors).
 Our journey is approaching to an end.